 First statewide board training held for all Kansas CASA programs

-Kansas CASA Board of Directors restructured to include individuals from across the state, not just CASA program directors.
+Kansas CASA Association Board of Directors restructured to include individuals from across the state, not just CASA program directors.

-Chosen as the statewide charity by the Fraternal Order of Eagles
+CASA chosen as the statewide charity by the Fraternal Order of Eagles